nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 type `cat day1/sample_lists/fastq_table.tsv`.

-For our scripts below to work, the **fastq table** has to be a **tab deliminated** table with the following six columns, strictly in this
+For our scripts below to work, the **fastq table** has to be a **tab delimited** table with the following six columns, strictly in this
 order:

 - `prefix` the prefix of raw fastq file names (i.e. a part of the file